Non-self-adjointness of the Klein-Gordon operator on a globally hyperbolic and geodesically complete manifold. An example: Introduction

-Let us notice that self adjointness would be very useful.
-First of all, it would legitimize formulas like $e^{it\KG}$ which frequently appear in the literature about QFT in curved spacetimes\footnote{It is important to stress that such operators are not necessary in the theory of quantum fields on a curved background and more importantly even if they exist they might not be directly related to the Hadamard expansion as it is the case for example in de Sitter background.}.
-Secondly, with an additional assumption on the spectrum, by the limit of the inverses $(\KG\pm i\epsilon)^{-1}$ one should obtain distinguished Feynman and anti-Feynman propagators \cite{Derezinski2016}.
+Let us notice, that self-adjointness would be very useful.
+First of all, it would legitimize formulas like $e^{is\dA}$ which sometimes appear in the literature about QFT in curved spacetimes (see for example the classical textbooks in the field \cite{Birrell} Section 6.1 and \cite{Parker2009} Section 3.4) although usually at formal level.\footnote{It is important to stress that such operators are not necessary in the theory of quantum fields on a curved background and they serve for derivation of so-called Hadamard parametrix, that can be obtained also by other completely rigorous methods (see \cite{Baer}).
+More importantly even if they exist, they might not be directly related to the Hadamard expansion.
+For example the kernel $e^{is\dA}$ on the circle $S^1$ is given by the distributional limit of the Jacobi's theta function, whereas all Hadamard coefficients are the same as on the real line (thus, for $n>0$ they are vanishing).} Secondly, with an additional assumption on the spectrum, by the limit of the inverses $(\dA+m^2\pm i\epsilon)^{-1}$ one should obtain distinguished Feynman and anti-Feynman propagators \cite{Derezinski2016}.

-The answer is regretably in negative.
-We will describe a Lorentzian manifold that is \begin{enumerate} \item diffeomorphic to $\R^4$, \item geodesically complete, \item globally hyperbolic, \item $\KG=-\square$ with the domain $C_0^\infty(\R^4)$ is not essentially self-adjoint. \end{enumerate} Our example will be based on the example from \cite{Reed-Simon-2} for another similar question whether self-adjointness follows from completeness of classical dynamic (for $1$ dimensional particle in a potential).
+However, the answer is in the negative for the Lorentzian case.
+In this work, we will present an example of a Lorentzian spacetime (we will denote it by $M_V$) satisfying the following four conditions \begin{enumerate} \item it is diffeomorphic to $\R^4$, \item it is geodesically complete, \item it is globally hyperbolic, \item the d'Alembert operator $\dA$, with the domain $C_0^\infty(M_V)$ of smooth, compactly supported functions, is not essentially self-adjoint in the Hilbert space $L^2(M_V,\mu_g)$ (see Section \ref{sec:dA-1} for the notation). \end{enumerate} Our example will be based on the example presented in \cite{Reed-Simon-2} concerning similar question: whether self-adjointness follows from completeness of classical dynamics (for one dimensional particle moving in a potential).